<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1703002966605591&amp;ev=PageView&amp;noscript=1">

 Communication is about the basics that every horse needs.
 These basics are things that make it easy to get him from Point A to Point B. This covers basic handling, leading, groundwork, and riding.
 It’s about your horse being ‘comfortable transportation’.

-Techniques is where you take care of the sport-specific exercises that will build you and your horse’s ability to successfully complete the ‘tests’ for your sport.
+Techniques for biomechanics is where you take care of the sport-specific exercises that will build you and your horse’s ability to move in a way where he can successfully complete the ‘tests’ for your sport.

 The top priority is the base.
 The lower priority is the sport.
 This doesn’t mean you aren’t serious about your sport, or that the sessions aren’t intense or progressive or amazing.
 It just means you are keeping it in perspective.
 If you don’t think of it this way, then you can’t be surprised if your Grand Prix horse has behavioral, performance, or health problems all the time.